 - Order elections, canvass returns, declare results, and issue certificates of election as required by law

-- Communicate with the community, including the public recognition of significant student and teacher accomplishments
+- Recognize significant student and teacher accomplishments

 2018 Place 2, Place 4, and Place 6